transcental/SlickStats/README.md

 # Slick Stats

-Slick Stats is a Slack bot that will automatically update your Slack status and profile picture to show what you're up to on a variety of platforms.
+Slick Stats is a Slack app that automatically updates your Slack status and profile picture to show what you're up to on a variety of platforms.
 To use it, just visit the app home [here](https://hackclub.slack.com/app_redirect?channel="U0754EVVCD9"), authorise and add your credentials!

 ## Features